nprapps/nprapps.github.com/_posts/2014-11-06-three-cool-things-from-nprs-election-party.markdown

 ## Widescreen slides on any device

-The particular design of our application, a rotating slideshow of cards with various pieces of information, made responsive design a particularly unique challenge.
-We never wanted a user to have to scroll, instead allowing them to lean back and *watch*, rather than interact.

-We decided to optimize for 16x9 or wider devices, which gets you most TVs, laptops, tablets and phones (in landscape mode).
+For our app, we decided to optimize for 16x9 or wider devices, which gets you most TVs, laptops, tablets and phones (in landscape mode).
 Fixing these slides to this aspect ratio *and* getting everything in the slides to size appropriately was tricky.
-We ended up using a combination of vws and rems in CSS, and a JavaScript resize function, to achieve this.
+We used an unusual technique to achieve this.

+First, we set the base font size to 1 <em>vw</em> (that is, 1% of the viewport width).
+Then, we scaled everything else with <em>rem</em> units (like an <em>em</em> unit, but based only on the base font size).
+By doing this, we were able to accomplish a couple things: We ensured that everything scaled to 16x9 based on the width of the viewport.
+With some JavaScript, we could also <strong>shrink</strong> the base font size when the client browser is shorter than 16x9.

 A demo of this is simple.